-So, with these things in mind, what can we expect from an automotive future.
-The simplest answer is simply advancements on what we experience already.
-Many of us live with Amazon Alexa devices, or Google nests in our homes.
+So, with these things in mind, what can we expect from an automotive future?
+The simplest answer is simply advancements in what we experience already.
+Many of us live with Amazon Alexa devices or Google Nests in our homes.
 This is a part of automation that has already become integrated into our lives, and there is much more that we do not realize we already experience every day.
-Yet the future beholds wonders, and in industry it is evolving the workforce.
+Yet the future beholds wonders, and in industry, it is evolving the workforce.

 Table of contents